foundriesio/docs/source/reference-manual/docker/compose-files.rst

    https://docs.docker.com/compose/extends/#multiple-compose-files

 The trick to making this work is informing the factory about the order that Compose files should be evaluated.
-This is managed by via the ``factory-config.yml`` file in the ``ci-scripts.git`` repository.
+This is managed via the ``factory-config.yml`` file in the ``ci-scripts.git`` repository.
 Here's an example of enabling an overrides file for the ``devel`` branch::